How to Capture Clean Audio Streams from Meeting Bots

 return float('inf')

 Monitor SNR in real-time.
 Values above 20dB indicate excellent quality.
-Below 10dB requires aggressive noise reduction.
+Below 10dB requires aggressive noise reduction or source-level fixes.

 Performance Optimization

 Process audio in separate threads to prevent blocking.
 Use circular buffers for efficient memory management.
-Batch audio chunks before sending to transcription services—reduces API calls and improves accuracy.
+Batch small chunks before processing to reduce overhead.
+Profile your pipeline to identify bottlenecks—noise reduction and FFT operations typically consume the most CPU time.

-Your audio pipeline now captures clean, professional-quality audio streams suitable for accurate transcription, with noise reduction, voice activity detection, and dynamic enhancement working together seamlessly.
+Your audio pipeline now captures clean, professional-quality audio streams suitable for accurate transcription.
+The combination of noise reduction, VAD, and normalization ensures consistent quality regardless of meeting conditions.

 Conclusion